zsteinkamp/zsteinkamp.github.io/songs.md

 - title: On The Scene
   date: July 2019
   description:
   - Most vocal samples from an a capella version of Michael Jackson's Billie Jean, if you can believe it.
+It's amazing to me that I can remove his pitch variation, shift to another key, slow it down or speed it up, and there is still so much character in his voice.
   bandcampId: 1816838587
   bandcampUrl: https://zacksteinkamp.bandcamp.com/track/on-the-scene
   spotifyUrl: https://open.spotify.com/track/6KmKrQSlGWluHMxIRtfyPN?si=QOqNwVifT2GADQroXfTiPQ